Third-Party Reproduction Counselling

 - Holly participates in regular professional development and training in third-party reproduction and assisted reproduction through organizations such as the Canadian Fertility & Andrology Society and the American Society for Assisted Reproduction.

-- A brief report is required to be sent to your fertility clinic, which confirms you have discussed the recommended topics.
+- Most clinics require that a brief report is sent to your fertility clinic, which confirms you have discussed the recommended topics.
+The cost of this report is included in the session fee.

-- In Canada, we are able to purchase donor eggs, donor sperm, or donor embryos from a cryobank.
-Some of those cryobanks are located in Canada, and sometimes gametes are imported from the USA.
+- In Canada, we are generally able to use donor eggs, donor sperm, or donor embryos from a cryobank.
+Most often, the bank is located in the US.

-- There are costs associated with the above services (admin fees, expenses, etc.), but it is important to know that in Canada donors and surrogates are not permitted to be paid for the use of their gametes or uterus.
-Please talk to a lawyer who specializes in third-party reproduction if you have more questions.
+- For example, while organizations may charge intended parents a fee to help find a directed donor/surrogate (admin fees, expenses, etc.), it is important to know that in Canada donors and surrogates are not permitted to be paid for the use of their gametes or uterus.
+Please talk to a lawyer who specializes in third-party reproduction if you have questions.

-- Many people in Canada prefer to go through donation or surrogacy with someone they know (friend, family member, acquaintance).
+- Many people in Canada prefer to go through donation or surrogacy with someone they know (e.g., a friend, family member, or acquaintance).

-- In most cases, a legal contract is also required when you are participating in ‘known/designated” donation or surrogacy; talk to your clinic or go to Fertility Law BC for more information.
+- In most cases, a legal agreement is required when participating in ‘known/designated” donation or surrogacy; talk to your clinic for a list of lawyers who specialize in this area, or go to Fertility Law BC for more information.

-- In most cases when participating in surrogacy or donation with a friend or family member, it is recommended that each party meets with the same counsellor for their own separate session.
+- When participating in surrogacy or donation with someone you know (e.g., a friend or family member, acquaintance), it is recommended that each party meets with the same counsellor for their own separate session.

-- In some cases, an additional session with all parties combined is recommended (e.g., if concerns were revealed in counselling).
+- In some cases, an additional joint session with all parties combined is recommended (e.g., if concerns or differing expectations were revealed in counselling).

-- Working with the same counsellor is especially beneficial if you intend to be in contact with the child and/or other party in the future.
+- Working with the same counsellor is especially beneficial if you intend to be in contact with the child and/or the other party in the future, which is the most often the case.

 - Openness and transparency are encouraged when working together to make a baby.

-- Your consent to share some personal information with the other party and clinic is needed in advance.
+- Your consent will be requested so that some personal information can be shared with the other party and with your clinic.

-- It may not always be possible for all of you to all see the same counsellor, in which case other arrangements can be made.
+- It may not always be possible for all parties to see the same counsellor, in which case it may be possible to make other arrangements.

 - Whether you are a donor, a surrogate, or an intended parent (recipient), Canada policies require that your legal partner attend this appointment with you.